Pyrdacor/freeserf.net/README.md

 Builds for other platforms will follow later.

 Note: For now you need the DOS data file 'SPAx.PA' to run the game, where x stands for the language shortcut.
 It is not included in the zip file.
 Amiga support is in progress but doesn't work correctly yet.

-You have to install .NET Framework 4.6.1 to run the game.
-For Windows you can download directly from Microsoft.
-Here is the link: https://www.microsoft.com/download/details.aspx?id=49982.

-Since April 25, 2019 there is another project inside the solution which uses netcore2.1 and does no longer require .NET Framework nor WinForms.
-Moreover it uses the netstandard version of OpenTK.

-Since May 4, 2019 the game is running on ubuntu.
+But you can give it a shot if you want.

+For Ubuntu make sure you have installed libgdiplus via command `sudo apt-get install libgdiplus`.

 ## Patches